 For a single 5G ProSe Remote UE, when the connection with an old parent relay (either a 5G ProSe Intermediate UE-to-Network Relay or a 5G ProSe UE-to-Network Relay) is lost or the link quality drops below a configured threshold, the 5G ProSe Remote UE triggers the reselection of the relays that offers the same service, identified by the same RSC.
+The path failure (connection lost or link quality drop) may be detected by a lower layer (e.g. PC5-RRC layer).
+The lower layer (e.g. PC5-RRC layer) indicates to an upper layer (e.g. PC5-S signalling layer) about the detected failure, together with the information on the detected failure/event, the path information, and the PC5 Link Identifier for the unicast link (which can be used to retrieve the corresponding UE ID(s) from the link context).